cedalo/streamsheets-documentation/source/functions/shape/drawknob.rst

         - "None" for no line
         - Hexadecimal color value ("#FF0000" for Red)
-        - JSON String created using :ref:`lineformat`
+        - JSON String created using lineformat
    * - FillFormat
      -  Optional.
 Options:

         - "None" for no fill.
         - Hexadecimal color value ("#FF0000" for Red)
-        - JSON String created using :ref:`fillpattern`, :ref:`filllineargradient`, :ref:`fillradialgradient`
+        - JSON String created using fillpattern, filllineargradient, fillradialgradient
    * - Attributes
      - Optional.
-JSON String created using :ref:`attributes`
+JSON String created using attributes
    * - Events
      - Optional.
-JSON String created using :ref:`events`
+JSON String created using events
    * - Angle
      - Optional.
 Angle in radians.
    * - RotCenter